hdShang/arxiv-daily/docs/cs-RO/2025-08-11/papers/250807917v4-molmoact-action-reasoning-models-that-can-reason-in-space.md

 ---
 layout: default
-title: MolmoAct: Action Reasoning Models that can Reason in Space
+title: "MolmoAct: Action Reasoning Models that can Reason in Space"
 ---

 # MolmoAct: Action Reasoning Models that can Reason in Space